raspberrypilearning/target-practice/en/step_4.md

 --- task ---

-Find the `import` statements, at the top of your code, and from the `random` library import `randint`.
+Find the `import` statements, at the top of your code, you are going to use `randint` from the `random` library.

 --- code ---
 ---